 You’re going to need to fuel up for all that activity, and while Orange County is home to hundreds of fantastic restaurants, sometimes fast food is your best option.
-That’s where secret menus comes in, because the only thing better than choice?
+That’s where secret menus come in, because the only thing better than choice?
 More choice.

 Chances are good that your favorite quick-eats restaurant has a menu that few know about, but we’ve done the research for you so that you can be in the know, too.

 Pro-Tip: Even secret menus are subject to change, availability, or general knowledge, and your server may not know some of these items exist.
 Always ask first, and be sure to be polite!

 The Secret Menu at Starbucks

 The ultimate in secret menus is found at uber-customizable Starbucks.